 Price per person: From £1,145

-- Flights with one bag per person
+- Flights (from the UK) with one hold bag per person

-- Off Road Northern Lights SuperJeep Hunt
+- 1 SuperJeep Northern Lights Hunt

 Break Available: October - early April inclusive

-- Edinburgh (Sun-Thurs only for direct flights
+- Edinburgh (Sun-Thurs only for direct flights)

 - Belfast (Mon-Fri, Thurs-Mon, Sun-Thurs only for direct flights)

-- Bristol (Mon-Fri, Thurs-Mon, Sun - Thurs only for direct flights)
+- Bristol (Mon-Fri, Thurs-Mon, Sun-Thurs only for direct flights)

 - Dublin (Mon-Fri only for direct flights)